 Therefore, spaced teeth can lead to cavities, bad breath, and other oral problems.
 Today, there are many types of braces you can get if you are not comfortable with the traditional metal ones.

 An underbite or overbite occurs when your lower teeth and the upper front teeth overlap when smiling.
 Underbites can cause low self-esteem issues when talking or eating, while overbites increase the chances of damaging your gum tissue or front teeth.
 Dentists recommend orthodontic services to prevent these issues because they can lead to oral injury and dental complications.

-Most adults who decide to get braces, mainly do so for cosmetic reasons.
+Most people who decide to get braces as an adult, mainly do so for cosmetic reasons.
 Everyone understands that the first impression you leave on people matters.
 Various studies prove that people with aligned teeth have a 45% higher chance of getting a job than someone with the same qualifications and misaligned teeth.

 In addition, crooked teeth may lead to other complications other than affecting your smile.
 Some of the conditions include persistent neck pains and headaches due to unhealthy bite, ear pain, pain in the jaw joints, soreness in the muscles of the neck and jaw, gum disease, tooth decay, chewing, eating difficulties, and speech impediments.

 Straight teeth give you an improved smile, which can help you feel attractive and self-confident.
 Studies show that people with perfectly straight teeth are rated better in different aspects of life than people with misaligned teeth.
 In a survey, approximately 38% of people stated that there is a higher chance they would not go on a second date with a person who has crooked teeth.

 Adult braces can help you improve your oral health.
 Dentists will likely recommend braces so you can remedy the issues that crooked teeth cause to impact your dental health.